Table of Contents

 - Anabolic Pathways (Biosynthetic)

-- Build complex structures from simpler ones.
+- Build complex molecules from simpler ones.

 - Consume energy.